JordanGlanfield/hotel_simulator_skeleton/README.md

 # The Task: Hotel Simulator

 You are a wannabe hotel manager but, given your past as a software engineer, you know the value of verifying your ideas before implementing them.
-It would be shame to set up a brand new hotel only to realise people are more interested in departing to another country rather than the other way around, after all.
+After all, it would be shame to set up a brand new hotel only to realise people are more interested in departing to another country rather than the other way around.

-Before setting up your hotel chain, you have decided to build a simulation of guests coming and going from your hotel.
-You've created the following classes:
+You've therefore decided to implement a simulation of your hotel first.

+## Existing Classes

+Take a look in src/main/java/sim for the existing classes.
+A description of each is available below:
 - `Simulator` - the entry point of the simulation.
 Will generate hotel rooms and guests, as well as printing out business summaries
-- `BusinessSummary` - a data class containing stats on the hotel's operations
+- `BusinessSummary` - a data class used to display stats on a day of hotel operations
 - `Guest` - currently empty
 - `Room` - a hotel room with a number
 - `Hotel` - the core of your simulation.
 This will manage checking guests in and out and generating business summaries

+## TODO - Implement!

 The skeleton of your simulation is here, but you must now fill in the blanks:
-- Implement some requirements for the guests.
-You could pick one of the following:
+- Implement a requirement(s) for the guests.
+If you're looking for ideas, you may pick one of the following:
-    - Guests may have a maximum price they're willing to pay
+    - Guests may have a maximum price they're willing to pay for a room
     - Some guests will only check in if a sufficiently large room is available
     - Some guests like to avoid crowds and are less likely to check in if the hotel has many occupants
+- Adding requirements to guests may require changes to `Room` such as tracking their size or price
 - Implement a way for guests to be checked in to your hotel.
 This will probably involve storing a collection of rooms and assigning guests to free rooms.
 Reject guests whose requirements don't match with the available rooms.
 E.g., because remaining rooms are too expensive
-- Adding requirements to guests may require changes to `Room` such as tracking their size or price
+- Guests should also leave.
+Perhaps start with a rule that all guests leave after a day.
+For more complexity you could also make the decision random, or add a preferred stay time if you're feeling ambitious.
 - Implement simulation of a day of operation, generating a summary of the flow of guests in and out and the profit made that day

 You have 30 minutes to develop and may change and update any classes you wish.
-At minimum you will need to update `Hotel`, `Simulator` and `Guest`.
+At minimum you will need to update `Hotel`, `Simulator` (to randomly generate guests), and `Guest`.
 If you wish to focus on correctness, do feel free to write tests in `HotelTest`.
 You can run tests via command line using `./gradlew test` from the project directory.

+## Extensions

 If you finish early, you're welcome to try and implement any other features you can think of.
 Some ideas are:
 - Extra guest requirements.
 Perhaps different rooms have different accessibilities, and guests with